smawari1/PasswordStrengthTester-Python/README.md

 # Additional Notes

 MAKE SURE you have "common.txt" Contained in the same folder that you have the sourse code runing from or else its not going to work in this instance.
-You can use any password file list as long as it is .txt I used this one because it was the first oen I found
+You can use any password file list as long as it is .txt I used this one because it was the first one I found